Best things to do in Egypt

 11. Camp in the White Desert

-For visitors with 4x4 vehicles, the area makes a popular weekend excursion from Cairo.
-You'll want to spend a couple of nights camping in the desert.
-If you don’t have your own vehicle, the best way to see this remarkable area is to join an organised tour from Cairo.
+If you have a 4x4 vehicle, it's a popular weekend trip from Cairo.
+Spending a couple of nights camping in the desert is a great experience.
+If you don’t have your own vehicle, joining an organized tour from Cairo is the best way to see this amazing area.

 white-desert-farafra-egypt-shutterstock_117829138